27 Dec Year end tax planning tips

 In addition to deferring your income, you can also maximize your deductions at this time.
-It’s the time of year when many businesses choose to upgrade equipment, make payments to suppliers and procure new services.
+It’s the time of year when many businesses choose to upgrade equipment, make payments to suppliers, and procure new services.

 If you’re filing as an individual, now would also be a good time to maximize your retirement contributions or set up a pension plan.

-Consider your plans for the coming year
+Consider your plans for the upcoming year

 Analyzing your records over the past year can give you an opportunity to consider your performance in more detail and make adjustments and plans ready for the coming year.
 It’s a good opportunity for you to take stock and look at the areas you’re spending more closely – something that will help you ensure a more successful year next year.

 Is it time to hire an accountant?

 Your year-end tax planning is a lot of work, something that can take up a lot of your time if you run a small business or you’re self-employed.
 Hiring an accountant can be a smart move to make sure you hit all of your deadlines and provide the necessary financial information for your turn.

 Poor financial planning is the downfall of many businesses, so having someone with the knowledge and experience of tax issues can help you.
 Not only will you be able to benefit from different deductions, but you’ll also know exactly where you stand with your finances.
 Not only that, but it’s going to save you a lot of stress and time.

 You can hire an accountant to help you as a one-off with your year-end tax planning, or you can hire them on an ongoing basis to take care of your finances throughout the year.
 The latter option will make sure your accounting and record-keeping are always up to date, and you’ll benefit from expert advice too.